40net-cloud/xpert2023_aws_networking_demystified/docs/lab2 Enhance Security by deploying FortiGate CNF.md

 ```

 - Step#3 Launch FortiGate CNF CloudFormation template

-  to deploy required resources for the integration between your AWS account(s) and Fortinet AWS account(s) where the FortiGate CNF is located.
+  this template will deploy the required resources that facilitates the integration between your AWS account(s) and Fortinet AWS account(s) where the FortiGate CNF resides.

 - Step 4: Launch FortiGate CNF Follow the instructions to add your AWS Account ID